 Crossroads, our former church in Cincinnati, has been named the fastest growing church and the fourth largest church in America.
-Bloomberg Businessweek had a a fascinating article about the church a few months ago, What Would Jesus Disrupt?:
+Bloomberg Businessweek published a fascinating article about the church a few months ago, What Would Jesus Disrupt?:

 For two days, the crowd sits in darkness in plush theater seats, watching the church stage.
 There are smoke machines and LED screens, harnessed climbers scaling a scaffold “mountain” and raising their arms in symbolic victory over the startup world’s arduous climb.
 There’s talk of destiny-defining “exits.”
 Of Jesus and his disciples: “The most successful startup in history!”
 Of the parable of the talents, in which two servants are lauded by their master for turning a profit with money he staked them: “The first recorded instance of venture capital and investment banking in history!”
 Of ancient business elites: “A church is the oldest marketplace in the history of the world.”
 Of the promised land of angel investing, where divinely inspired entrepreneurs dwell: “Because God creates things, too!”
 Mark Burnett, the producer of The Apprentice and Shark Tank, shows up to remind everyone that “the Bible is full of merchants and people doing work.”

 At last, near the end of Unpolished 2015, a faith and entrepreneurship conference hosted by Crossroads, an evangelical church in Cincinnati, the marquee event begins: the final round of a pitch contest.
 Organizers have selected three prospective company founders out of more than 100 entrants, each of whom submitted a minute-long video pitch deck. ...